Best prices without any hidden costs

 The Mini Hollywood theme park is located in the middle of the Sierra Nevada desert, about 20 minutes by car north of Alméría.
 You really do have the feeling of being in America, because several Indiana Jones films and "The Shoe of Manitou" were even filmed in the authentically recreated western town.
 In the adjacent safari park, you could be forgiven for thinking that Meryl Streep and Robert Redfort from "Beyond Africa" were about to turn the corner and that you were in Africa instead of Spain.
 The barren and rugged landscape of the Sierra Nevada is a scenic highlight in itself, unique in all of Spain.

-If you visit the former gold mining village of Rodalquilar and the disused gold mine outside the high season in an RV, you can literally "hear" the silence all around and immerse yourself in times long gone.
+If you visit the former gold mining village of Rodalquilar and the disused gold mine outside the high season in a campervan, you can literally "hear" the silence all around and immerse yourself in times long gone.
 "La minera" is freely accessible and everyone can decide for themselves how much they want to risk walking around between half-ruined buildings and stairs without railings in order to leave this "lost place" as unharmed as possible.
 The picturesque village is a popular destination for excursions in the midst of beautiful nature.
 The beaches "Monsul", "Genoveses" and "Playa del Playazo" convince with crystal clear water, fine sand and unique landscape.
 If you are looking for an oasis feeling with a hot climate and prefer an unspoilt landscape to a well-organised hotel infrastructure, the unbelievably beautiful Cabo de Gata Nature Park is the place for you.

 Attention drone pilots: Here is a paradise for you!
 The hotel, which was never allowed to be finished because it was only realised afterwards that there was no building permit because it is located in a nature reserve, is fascinating and eerie at the same time.
 It was considered an insider's tip among "lost place devotees", but at the latest since Greenpeace intervened, it gained international fame.
 Stored building materials and construction cranes dangling ghostly in the wind create a special atmosphere, but it is forbidden to enter the site.